SuparnaAishee/ProblemSlove_JS/readme.md

 ## 5. Task: Find and Modify
 Write a function that searches an array of objects for a specific person by name.
 If found, modify their `age` property.
 Print the updated array.

+## 6.1.
+Task: Find the Longest Word in an Array
+Create a function that takes an array of words and returns the longest word.
+If there are multiple words with the same length, return the first one.